 Banging during gear shifts

-In more severe cases, there will trigger a ‘check gearbox’ warning on the dashboard.
-This problem usually shows up only after the vehicle warms up and tends to be intermittent.
+More severe cases will trigger a ‘check gearbox’ warning on the dashboard.
+This problem usually appears only after the vehicle warms up and tends to be intermittent.

-- Fluid leaks within the pressure regulator, which has the task of ensuring that the transmission fluid pressure is within specifications.
-This happens as the spring inside the regulator becomes weak, resulting in a loss of hydraulic pressure and harsh shifts.
+- Fluid leaks within the pressure regulator ensure the transmission fluid pressure is within specifications.
+This happens as the spring inside the regulator weakens, resulting in a loss of hydraulic pressure and harsh shifts.
 The solution to this problem is a new and upgraded regulator.

-- Clogged lock-up solenoids, which obstruct their movement and causes delays during gear changes.
+- Clogged lock-up solenoids obstruct their movement and cause delays during gear changes.
 The harsh engagement happens as a result of different speeds between gears.

 Switching to limp mode